jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI_Rules_Top_Level_Coding_Rules.md

 - Did I stay inside the requested scope (see Section 3)?
 - Are assumptions stated?

-## 9. Language & Hardware Specific Rules
+## 9. Language, Platform & Hardware Specific Rules

 This file governs architecture, philosophy, naming, and AI behavior across all projects.
 For syntax, idioms, formatting, and toolchain-specific conventions, see: